 Cancer is a disease in which cells grow in an abnormal way.
 Normally, the cells divide in a controlled manner to replace old or damaged cells.
 If cells keep dividing when new cells are not needed, a mass of tissue called a tumor forms.

 A tumor can be benign or malignant.
 A benign tumor is not cancer and will not spread to other parts of the body.
-In the large intestine, most benign growths are called polyps.
+In the colon (large intestine), most benign growths are called polyps.
 A malignant tumor is cancer.
 Cancer cells invade and damage tissue around them.
 They can also enter the lymph and blood streams, spreading to other parts of the body.
-Colorectal cancer is the development of malignant cells in the large intestine.
+Colorectal cancer is the development of malignant cells in the colon.

-The gastrointestinal (GI) tract is one long tube that runs from the mouth to the anus.
-Its main function is to breakdown food and absorb nutrients into the bloodstream.
-The last part of the GI tract is the large intestine.
-The main function of the large intestine is to absorb water and salt from solid waste before it is eliminated from the body as stool.
-The large intestine is over 5 feet long and consists of the colon, rectum, and anal canal.
-Sections of the colon include:
+The colon is the last part of the GI tract.
+The main function of the colon is to absorb water and salt from solid waste before it is eliminated from the body as stool.
+The rectum is next.
+It stores stool until it is ready to be passed from the body through the anal canal.

+Polyps are another factor that can affect development of cancer.
 Polyps are small growths that can be found in the colon and rectum.
-There are several types of polyps.
-Though most are benign, some have the potential to develop into cancer.
+There are several types.
+Most are benign, some have the potential to develop into cancer.
 The highest risk of cancer development comes from adenomatous polyps.

-Cancer can occur anywhere in the large intestine, but it is most commonly found in the last sections (sigmoid colon and rectum).
-Though it is fairly rare, cancer can also occur in the anal canal.
-Colorectal cancer may cause bleeding or interfere with normal function.
-If it grows beyond the colon or rectum, the cancer can penetrate nearby structures, such as the urinary tract, reproductive organs, or anus, and interfere with their function as well.
+Cancer can occur anywhere in the colon, but it is most commonly found in the last section.
+Colorectal cancer may cause bleeding or make it hard for the colon to work as it should.
+If the cancer grows beyond the colon or rectum, it can spread into nearby structures, such as the urinary tract, reproductive organs, or anus.
+It can make it hard for these organs to work as well, such as problems passing urine.
 It can also spread to lymph nodes or blood vessels, which can carry cancer cells to other areas of the body.
-The most common sites for colorectal cancer to spread to are lymph nodes in other parts of the body, the lungs, liver, or other organs in the abdominal and pelvic cavities.
+The most common sites for colorectal cancer to spread to are lymph nodes in other parts of the body, the lungs, liver, or other organs in the belly and pelvic areas.

 The wall of the large intestine is made of 4 different layers.
 From the innermost to outermost layer, they are named mucosa, submucosa, muscle, and serosa.
 Almost all colorectal cancers are adenocarcinomas.
 That is, they start in the mucosa and spread outward through the serosa.
 Other types include: